Egon Friedell: Cultural History of the Modern Age

 During the early 1920s, Friedell wrote the three volumes of his Cultural History of the Modern Age, which describes events from the Black Death to World War I in an anecdotal format.
 In 1925, publisher Hermann Ullstein received the first volume, but was suspicious of the historiography of an actor.
 Five other publishers subsequently rejected the book.
 The first volume was finally published by Heinrich Beck in Munich in 1927 and the following two volumes in 1928 and 1931.
-The book proved very successful and allowed Friedell to continue his work as an author and has been translated into seven languages.
 His approach to history was influenced by Oswald Spengler and Jacob Burckhardt.

 For instance, Friedell writes; "All the classifications man has ever devised are arbitrary, artificial, and false, but simple reflection also shows that such classifications are useful, indispensable, and above all unavoidable since they accord with an innate aspect of our thinking."
 Friedell summed up the Congress of Vienna as: "the Tsar of Russia falls in love for everyone; the King of Prussia thinks for everyone, the King of Denmark speaks for everyone; the King of Bavaria drinks for everyone; the King of Württemberg eats for everyone … and the Emperor of Austria pays for everyone."

-Cultural History of Antiquity
+A Cultural History of Antiquity

 Friedell's A Cultural History of Antiquity was planned in three volumes.
-Because his publisher in Germany Heinrich Beck was, since 1935, not allowed to publish any of his works, the first volume on Cultural History of Egypt's Land and of the Ancient Orient was published in 1936 by the Helikon-Verlag in Zurich.
+Because his publisher in Germany Heinrich Beck was, since 1935, not allowed to publish any of his works, the first volume on Cultural History of Egypt's Land and of the Ancient Orient was published in 1936 by the Helikon-Verlag in Zürich.

 The second volume Cultural History of Ancient Greece was unfinished and published in Munich in 1950.
 Due to his death, he couldn't write the third volume on Cultural History of the Romans.